 Tuesday, 12 July 2016

 I am staying on the square in the suburban village of Platanes, a few miles east of Rethymnon and by a long stretch of beach on the north coast of Crete.
-Behind Julia Apartments and Platanes, the neighbouring village of Tsesmes marks the beginning of the ascent into the mountains of Crete, and road up to Arkadi, one of the best-known monasteries on the island.
+Behind Julia Apartments and Platanes, the neighbouring village of Tsesmes marks the beginning of the ascent into the mountains of Crete, and the road up to Arkadi, one of the best-known monasteries on the island.

 Tsesmes is just a short five-minute walk from Platanes, but while the two villages share one school, they have kept their separate identities, and on Sunday mornings the Divine Liturgy alternates between the two village churches, served by one Greek Orthodox parish priest, Father Dimitrios.